-NCAA Men's Soccer and the One International Trip Every Four Years Rule
+The NCAA Foreign Tour Rule: One International Trip Every Four Years

-Each NCAA Men's Soccer program is allowed to take one international trip every four academic years.
-Although the regulation has existed for years, many student-athletes are still unfamiliar with what it actually means and how programs use it in practice.
+Each NCAA men's soccer program may take one international trip every four academic years, subject to NCAA and institutional rules.
+Although the regulation has existed for years, many student-athletes are still unfamiliar with what it means in practice.

-This article explains the rule, why it exists, and how universities usually approach planning their international experiences.
+This article explains the rule, why it exists, and how programs usually approach planning an international experience.

-According to NCAA legislation, a soccer program may travel abroad once during a four-year cycle for an approved foreign tour.
-The trip must occur during a period when the team is not competing in official NCAA competition.
+Under NCAA rules, a soccer program may travel abroad once during a four-year cycle for an approved foreign tour.
+The trip must take place outside official NCAA competition periods and must follow institutional compliance requirements.

 In practical terms, this means: